YagizTopaldemir/Fullstack-blog-website-ForendonBlog/README.md

 ## Developer
 Developer: [@YagizTopaldemir](https://github.com/YagizTopaldemir)
-This application is built using the MERN stack, leveraging the capabilities of React.js for a seamless user experience.
+This application is built using the node react mysql, leveraging the capabilities of React.js for a seamless user experience.